cneverett/BoltzmannCollisionIntegral.jl/docs/src/index.md

 Given a user input of interaction to evaluate and what discretisation to use, the discrete emission spectrum ``S_{12|34,ijklmn}`` (note the change of order of the interaction) and absorption spectrum ``T_{12|34,ijkl}`` are solved simultaneously by Monte-Carlo integration.
 The evaluation is performed by the functions `SpectraEvaluateSerial()` or `SpectralEvaluateMultiThread()` depending on if the code is to run in serially on a single core or multi-threaded on multiple cores of a single CPU.
 The code will then save the resulting multidimensional arrays.

 !!! warning
     The evaluation does not guarantee convergence of the Monte-Carlo integration, instead it will sample only a user defined number of points.
-A rough measure of convergence is calculated and stored as `SConverge` and `TConverge` in the output file.
+A rough measure of convergence is calculated (based on comparison to the output of the previous run) and stored as `SConverge` and `TConverge` in the output file.

 An in-depth setup guide is provided in the [Getting Started](@ref getting_started) section.